 It doesn’t matter if you’re motivated by fun, the thought of having the finished garment in your closet, learning a new skill, wanting to try this new pattern or wanting to work with this special fabric – harness the power of your motivation and sew what you feel inspired to sew.
 Don’t let sewing become a dread because you need to sew a certain garment you feel not skilled for or because you need to follow along with some challenge and work on a project you actually don’t know you’ll like at all – you’re free to sew anything!
 So if you want to again make up your favourite pattern which you already have 7 out of hanging in your closet and in heavy rotation in your outfits, feel absolutely free to do that!
 Just take a moment to notice what actually motivates you to start sewing projects and on the other hand what feels like motivation, but is actually not an important reason for you to sew something.

 I really hope, I could help you with my thoughts on this topic and inspire you to go further on the journey to a handmade wardrobe!
-I have accumulated so many thought on this topic that I decided to turn it into a series.
-Next up are

 Do you have any tips on how to sew a whole wardrobe alongside a busy life?
 I’d be happy to read them!